MAKaroui/WebProject/README.md

 Welcome to Final Projects.
 This repository will serve as the starter for your final full-stack project.
 Before starting, make sure:

-- [ ] You have chosen your teammates for the project
+- [✓] You have chosen your teammates for the project
-- [ ] You have created an organisation and all your teammates are members
+- [✓] You have created an organisation and all your teammates are members

 Make sure that you have already created your own **organisation** with your teammates

 ## Get Started

-- [ ] Fork the repository under your organisation
+- [✓] Fork the repository under your organisation
-- [ ] Each member should clone the forked repository on his local machine
+- [✓] Each member should clone the forked repository on his local machine
-- [ ] Choose one of the projects that has not been reserved
+- [✓] Choose one of the projects that has not been reserved

 ## Team composition

 Edit this file by filling your team composition here:

-- [ ] _Student full name_ | _Github username_ | **Scrum Master**
+- [✓] Mahdi Klouz |Mahdi232 | **Scrum Master**
 - [ ] _Student full name_ | _Gihub username_
 - [ ] _Student full name_ | _Gihub username_